Garratt locomotive: Advantages of the Garratt design

+The principal benefit of the Garratt design is that the boiler and firebox unit are slung between the two engine units.
 A further advantage is that the firebox and ashpan are not restricted in dimensions by running gear; the ashpan can have much larger capacity than on a normal locomotive, allowing longer continuous runs without needing to stop and empty the ashpan to clear combustion products from the grate.
 A large firebox and its unrestricted air supply also allowed the Garratt to operate with poor-quality fuel without reducing steaming capacity.

 Garratts ran equally well in either direction, negating the need for turntables.
 Often they ran with the cab leading the boiler (sometimes called [fuel] bunker leading), especially on routes with tunnels.

 Most Garratts were designed for freight or mixed traffic, but several Garratt classes were designed for passenger service.
 A French-built Algerian Railways Garratt holds the world speed record for an articulated locomotive at 132 km/h.
 Garratts operating at higher speeds had one advantage over the Mallet design on account of the geometry of the design.
 When swinging around curves, the boiler and cab unit moved inward, reducing the centrifugal force, whereas the Mallet's forward articulated unit moved out as the locomotive rounded curves.